linas/i370-linux-2.2.1/README.md

   live on an NBD network block device.

 Signals TODO, see `arch/i370/kernel/signal.c`:
+* Basic signal handling works; signals are delivered on the user stack.
+  (this requires an executable stack).
-* A handful of signal handling system calls are not implemented.
+* Advanced signal features (off-stack delivery, etc.) are not implemented.
-* Delivery of signals is untested, and si almost surely buggy.
 * Handling of `-EINTR` for restartable system calls not handled.

 3217 and 3270 TODO:
-* 3215 handling is minimal and barely acceptable, needs to be cleaned up.
-See `arch/i370/io/raw3215.c`
+* 3215 handling seems to work fine.
 * Boot console to 3270 not implemented, see `io/con3270.c`
 * Generic 3270 support for non-console use needs to be implemented, similar to what's in `arch/i370/io/raw3215.c`.
+* Paul Edwards has a modified copy of Hercules that supports a character-mode version of the 3215.
+If a correspoding character-mode tty driver was written for this kernel, then a normal unix-style pty command line would be available for this kernel.
+This would simplify further boostrapping efforts.

 Devices TODO, see directory `arch/i370/io`:
 * All devices are stubs and not implemented.
-This includes CKD, ECKD, FBA, TAPE.
+This includes CKD, ECKD, CTCA, FBA, TAPE.
 * Out of these, a usable storage device that could be formatted with an ext2 file system would be the most important.
 Otherwise, you are stuck without a hard drive.
 Unless you use either NBD